vikman90/testing/.github/ISSUE_TEMPLATE/installation-test.md

 ---
 name: Installation test
-about: Test suite for installation
+about: Test suite for installation.

 ---